How to Install and Manage PostGIS with a Non-Superuser Role

 makemigrations

-to generate new migration files. - Fake Apply Migrations: Use
+to generate new migration files.--fake

-This approach ensures that Django's migration history aligns with your current database schema.
+to mark migrations as applied without altering the database.This approach ensures that Django's migration history aligns with your current database schema.

 Resetting migrations in Django can help streamline your project's migration history and resolve conflicts.
 Always proceed with caution: